raptros/respond/README.md

 a Haskell library built on top of WAI for processing and routing HTTP requests and generating responses.

+## motivation
+you might wonder why I went to the trouble of building respond when there are, at this point, plenty of libraries etc for HTTP routing in Haskell. (i could say that when I started, there weren't as many, but no one's going to believe that!)
+I have three justifications for developing this library.

+* some HTTP APIs will be best represented using a nested routing structure. this is, in fact, the primary reason i wrote respond - while working on a different project, i found that the nested routes in the API specification for that project were not well served by other libraries. respond should serve in those situations, where groups of routes repeatedly need the same shared routing filters.
+* type-safe path matching and parameter extraction is useful, and respond has it.
+* it's fairly simple - the core of it is a newtype wrapper for a ReaderT, and the rest of the library contains convenience functions that interact with the monadic interface that RespondT implements. if you want to interact directly with the request, or build and send your own responses, the core interface will let you do that.

 ## using respond
 you'll probably want to look at the haddock documentation (link to come after release) while you're reading this guide.